SamHennessy/golive-example/README.md

 - Global stats?
 E.g. active sessions, messages in and out, memory usage, etc.
 - Use Pub Sub to show server pushed updates
 - Get users local for clock
-- Mark all done
-- Delete
-- Delete all
 - Change task

 ### More Apps